chrischarlesgibson/BusinessWeb/README.md

 ## Description

 BusinessWeb is a command line application that helps business owners create a database for thier business.
 It is intended to be used as a way to hold information about your employees, your roles and your departments.
-Teamified uses node.js,Inquirer and mysql to allow users to input their business's data into sql tables and databases.
+BusinessWeb uses node.js,Inquirer and mysql to allow users to input their business's data into sql tables and databases.

 ## Table of Contents